Interim Executive Director

 Finance, Strategic Planning, and Executive Director Search Committees

 Jerry Zayets is director of real estate development at Building Hope.
 He is responsible for identifying potential development and redevelopment sites, deal structuring, and managing the entire development process.
 He previously served at director of acquisitions & development for Capital City and managed a series of multifamily development projects for Jubilee Housing and Urban Investment Partners, ranging in size from 20 to 300 units, with a total value of more than $40 million.
 He graduated with a BS in marketing from the University of Maryland’s Robert H. Smith School of Business and a master’s degree in real estate development from the Colvin Institute of Real Estate Development at the University of Maryland.
 Jerry has been a featured speaker on green building practices at several Ecobuild conferences.
-He joined the CMIPCS Board of Trustees in 2015, is currently a CMIPCS parent, and serves as chair of the Facilities Committee.
+He joined the CMIPCS Board of Trustees in 2015, is a CMIPCS parent, and serves on the Finance, Strategic Planning, and Executive Director Search committees.